joaoguilac/edb1-linked_list/README.md

 We have in this project two batches of tests: 24 unit tests for the `sc::list` class, and 9 unit tests for the `sc::list::iterator` class, and 22 tests for the utility operations.
 You should try to get passed all these tests.

-## Compiling withou cmake
+## Compiling without cmake

-If you wish to compile this project without the cmake, create the `build` folder manually (`mkdir build`), then try to run the command below from the source folder:
+If you wish to compile this project without the cmake, create the `build` folder manually (`mkdir build`), then try to run the command below:

 ```
 g++ -Wall -std=c++11 -I source/include -I source/tests/tm source/tests/main.cpp source/tests/tm/test_manager.cpp -o build/all_tests